Krakaw/rauthy/README.md

 # Rauthy 🦖🛡️

-Rauthy is a simple web server that requires an IP to first enter basic auth information, after initial auth is complete, that IP no longer requires to send the basic auth headers with each request.
+Rauthy is a simple web service that requires a user to first authenticate using a query token, a header token or a basic auth username and password.
+After they have authenticated their IP is stored and that IP will no longer require any authentication.

 ## Usage